 3 Creating a New App Project Based on the Quickstart App

 For details on making a Mendix app using the Native Mobile Quickstart app template, download the Make It Native app on either the Google Play store or the Apple App Store.
+This app template includes the latest version of Atlas UI, as well as the Native Mobile Resources module containing widgets and nanoflow actions for native mobile apps.
 Using the Make It Native app to view the changes to your Mendix app, see the sections below.

 3.1 Starting a Quickstarter App Project

 To start a new app based on a template, follow these steps: